toevi/RadioAndroidPro/README.md

 2. The `title` string passed via `Intent` extras at startup
 3. The `MediaSession` metadata built from that title and URL

-None of these are updated when `stacje.json` changes on disk.
+None of these are updated when the station data file changes on disk.
 The service does not watch the file.
 It has no observer, no reload trigger, no notification mechanism.
 It only reads new data when a new `Intent` arrives with a new URL.

 **The rule**